 Use this checklist to tick off all the necessary boxes for a great vinyl banner design that will reinforce your brand and drive customers to your product or service.

 What is the purpose or goal of the banner?

-Be clear on what you want to accomplish with the banner.
+Be clear on what you want to accomplish and depict on vertical banners for sale.
 Are you promoting your company and brand, generating leads or publicizing an event?
 The answer to this question establishes the framework for the overall design.

 Where will the banner be displayed?

 Banners have the advantage of being suitable for both indoor and outdoor use.
 The display location will dictate many of the design elements.
 Outside banners should be larger with a big enough font to be legible from a distance.
 You can also get away with bolder color choices, where indoor banners should incorporate lighter colors so they don’t distract from the message.